 But what a shame to miss out, you say?
 Nah, I’m over it.
-I came for the company and the lively conversation.
+I came for the company and great conversation.
 I love food – and a good meal I can get any time at home or at a number of allergy-aware restaurants.
 But a party with people you find interesting and whom you seldom get to see?
 And with everyone dressed up and in great spirits?
 That’s worth far, far more than a few missed bites.

 Drinking: It’s not advisable to drink too much, especially with food allergies.
 If you do, you may make a bad decision, such as eating something you shouldn’t or (looking at you single people) kissing someone who just ate your allergen.
 We get a lot of readers’ questions on allergens in alcohol and how to kiss safely.
 See our guide on how to socialize safely when there’s alcohol involved, Dr. Hemant Sharma’s advice on kissing with severe food allergies, and Dr. Scott Sicherer’s view of whether alcohol worsens reactions to food.

-Be the Host: A last great suggestion – throw that party yourself!
+Be the Host: A last great suggestion – throw that gathering yourself!
 There’s no need to be daunted.
 Allergic Living’s recipe section is filled with delicious allergy-friendly appetizers, mains, sides and dessert ideas.
-For a last-minute get-together, look no farther than the Party Bites list in our recipe section, including an allergy-friendly charcuterie board.
+For a last-minute get-together, look no farther than the Party Food list in our recipe section, including an allergy-friendly charcuterie board.
 Just so you can do simple, safe – and on-trend.